digi-embedded/connectcore-ble-python/doc/getting_started.rst

         > cc_ble_service.start()

-Follow these steps to test the above code with the `RelayConsoleSample` mobile
+Follow these steps to test the above code with the `Digi XBee Mobile`
 application:

 #.
-Open the RelayConsoleSample application.
+Open the Digi XBee Mobile application.

 #.
 Select the device from the list.
 Enter the password (1234) when asked.

 #.
-In the Relay Frames console, click "SEND USER DATA RELAY" button.
+In the device page, open the options menu located at the top-right corner
+   of the application and select the `Relay Console` option.

 #.
-Set the 'Destination interface' to 'BLUETOOTH' in the new window.
+In the Relay Console, click the `+` button of the `Send frames` section.

 #.
+Set the 'XBee interface' to 'BLUETOOTH' in the `Add new frame` popup.

-Set 'Hello World' as the data to be sent and click 'SEND' button.
+#.
+Set 'Hello World' as the `Data` to be sent and click 'Add' button.

+#.
+Now, select the frame that you have just added from the `Send frames`
+   list and click `Send selected frame`.

 #.
 The data should be received by the service and printed int the console: